The Bankrate promise

 But an irrevocable trust has a key advantage in that it can protect beneficiaries from probate and estate taxes.
 Those setting up an irrevocable trust must also consider other issues regarding how it is managed.

-When considering a trust, always seek professional advice to make sure you’re making the right decision for yourself and your loved ones.
+When considering a trust, it’s useful to seek professional advice to make sure you’re making the right decision for yourself and your loved ones.
 An estate planning attorney or financial advisor can provide you with expert advice about whether a trust could be a useful component in your long-term financial plan.

-— Scott B. Van Voorhis contributed to the original version of this story.
+— Scott B. Van Voorhis and Brian Baker also contributed to this story.